doyindav1/Greater-Manchester-Area-Airbnb-Analysis/README.md

 4. The RandomForestRegression algorithm performed best in predicting prices of listings in the Greater Manchester Area.
 The model achieved a root mean square error of 32 and an R² value of 59.8% which means that the features are able to explain 60% of the variability in the price of the listings.

-Here's a link to my medium article detailing the major findings: [Medium Article](https://medium.com/p/72156f8f5554/edit)
+Here's a link to my medium article detailing the major findings: [Predicting the price of Airbnb listings](https://medium.com/@doyinsolaoduwole/predicting-the-price-of-airbnb-listings-72156f8f5554)

 <a name="licensing"></a>